 Helpful tips

-- This torta caprese recipe works well with an 8-inch or 9-inch cake pan.
+- This torta Caprese recipe works well with an 8-inch or 9-inch cake pan.
 Anything bigger than that will result in a cake that is too thin.
-If you have a springform cake pan, that is even better.

 - You can also use a stand mixer instead of a hand mixer.

-- Half-way through cooking time, if you think the top of your caprese cake is getting too dark, cover it with an aluminum foil.
-Remove the foil during the last 10 minutes of the cooking time.
+- Halfway through cooking time, if you think the top of your Caprese cake is getting too dark, cover it with aluminum foil.

 Some of my friends serve it with whipped cream on top.

-Torta Caprese Recipe (Italian Flourless Chocolate Cake)
+Torta Caprese Recipe (Flourless Italian Chocolate Cake)

 Ingredients